Nonlocality and dynamic response of Majorana states in fermionic superfluids: Discussion and outlook

-To conclude we found the solution of the above dynamic problems illustrating a strong sensitivity of MBS to any external perturbation due to exponentially small coupling $\omega_0$.
-As a result, this strong sensitivity unavoidably accompanies the measurements of characteristics of the MBS and braiding operations on them.
-According to our consideration any driving of Majorana states with the typical operating frequency $\omega$ exceeding $\omega_0$ brings the system to the non-equilibrium regime imposing, thus, an important restriction on the operating frequencies of such a device and hampering the observation of non-Abelian physics due to the beating effect.
 The Majorana nature of these states needed for quantum calculations recovers only in the adiabatic regime $\omega\ll\omega_0$.
 On the other hand, the measurement of the characteristic frequency threshold $\omega_0$ separating the regimes of weak and strong perturbations of the Majorana pairs could be considered as their hallmark characterizing the nonlocality of these pairs.

-This measurement would provide a necessary basis for further investigations of MBS, especially for the braiding of Majorana fermions being an important manifestation of their non-Abelian statistics.
+Certainly the beating phenomenon similar to the one discussed in our work should appear in other superconducting systems with subgap Andreev states.
+To distinguish the beating phenomenon in topological situation from the one caused by the presence of usual Andreev states it may be helpful to study the behavior of the beating frequency as a function of system parameters, gate potentials and magnetic field so that to reveal the features peculiar to the topologically protected levels.
 The beating phenomenon may also affect non-stationary Josephson-type transport in systems with MBS studied in recent experiments \cite{Molenkamp_arx2016,Molenkamp_arx2017}.

+\ack We are pleased to thank A. A. Bespalov, Yu.
+G. Makhlin, C. Marcus, G. E. Volovik, and A. D. Zaikin for valuable comments and A. J. Leggett for correspondence.
+This work has been supported in part by Microsoft Project Q, by the Nanosciences Foundation, foundation under the aegis of the Joseph Fourier University Foundation (Grenoble, France), by Academy of Finland Projects No. 284594, 272218 (J.~P.~P.), by the Russian Foundation for Basic Research and German Research Foundation (DFG) Grant No. KH 425/1-1 (I.~M.~K.), and by the Russian Science Foundation, Grant No. 17-12-01383 (A.~S.~M.)